Parent Information Package

 Drop Off

 To help us with a smooth drop off process, please remain in your vehicle until a staff member has checked in your camper.
-Once signed un, campers will be escorted to their cabin group area.
+Once signed in, campers will be escorted to their cabin group area.
 As the week progresses, older campers who are comfortable with walking themselves, will be allowed to do so.
 Please give any notes, forms or medication to the check-in staff.

 Families that require an earlier drop off can enroll their children in our extended care program.